arnscheidt/stabilizing-earth-system-feedbacks/README.md

-This code replicates results from Arnscheidt and Rothman: Presence or absence of long-term stabilizing Earth system feedbacks (2022).
+This code replicates results from Arnscheidt and Rothman: Presence or absence ofstabilizing Earth system feedbacks on different timescales (2022).

 `data_analysis.py` reads data provided in the isotope_data folder and analyzes how the typical amplitudes of temperature fluctuations depend on their timescale.